Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Introduction

 \section{Introduction}

 Optimization-based collision avoidance for robots has been a highly active area of research and engineering.
-This paper presents an approach using \gls{sip}, which is characterized by a finite number of decision variables and an infinite number of constraints.
-The infinite number of constraints are typically parameterized by variables ranging in a compact set~\cite{Hettich1993, Gramlich1995, Stein2003, Lopez2007}.
+This paper presents an approach using \gls{sip}, which is characterized by a finite number of decision variables and an infinite number of constraints, typically parameterized by variables ranging in a compact set~\cite{Hettich1993, Gramlich1995, Stein2003, Lopez2007}.

 In the context of robotic applications, safety conditions require that every point of a robot body should maintain at least a predefined distance from every point within a specified obstacle set.
 Formulating these conditions as infinitely many constraints provides great flexibility in robot shape description, enabling a precise modeling of robot shapes.
 Compared to collision penalty methods~\cite{Ratliff2009, Kalakrishnan2011}, the constraint formulation allows the robot to operate in closer proximity to obstacles while guaranteeing satisfaction of the safety conditions.
-While the resulting \gls{sip} problem may appear challenging to solve, research advances in numerical optimization have made it manageable.
-Under certain regularity assumptions, \gls{sip} problems can be efficiently solved through a sequence of \gls{nlp} problems~\cite{Gramlich1995}.
+While the resulting \gls{sip} problem may appear challenging to solve, \gls{sip} problems can, under certain regularity assumptions, be efficiently solved through a sequence of \gls{nlp} problems~\cite{Hettich1993}.